List of Premier Volleyball League champions

-The Premier Volleyball League (PVL) Finals is the championship series of a PVL conference.
-It is contested between the final two teams in the final round.
-(Note: The "final round" may refer to the set of rounds following the preliminary round, essentially making it the PVL's "playoffs".)
-In most conferences, the championship is a best-of-three series though it is occasionally held as a single game.
+The Premier Volleyball League (PVL) Finals is the championship series of a PVL conference, contested by the final two teams.
+In most conferences, the championship is a best-of-three series though it is occasionally held, particularly in more recent conferences, as a single game.
+Starting from the 2026–27 All-Filipino Conference, the league will also begin declaring an overall season champion, dubbed the Philippine Grand Champion.

-Women's division

 Champions

 The parentheses indicate the number of times that teams have appeared in a PVL Finals as well as each respective team's PVL Finals record to date.
+Preseason tournaments which declare a champion are also included and counted.